-If you’ve never heard of the word “thoran,” it basically just means “stir fry” and is a traditional Keralite way of cooking.
-You can make anything into a thoran — you just need to grate or chop vegetables, mix them up with a few other ingredients and stir-fry it all together.
+If you’ve never heard of the word “thoran,” it basically means “stir fry” and is a traditional Keralite way of cooking vegetables.
+You can make anything into a thoran; you need to grate or chop vegetables, mix them up with a few other ingredients and stir-fry it all together.
 When I say you can make anything into a thoran, I’m not kidding.
-Think: zucchini, butternut squash, cabbage just to name a few!
+Think zucchini, butternut squash, cabbage, to name a few!

-I learned how to cook thoran after marrying my husband, Roby, whose family is from Kerala and now it’s my favorite way to cook veggies.
-Out of all the thoran I’ve tried/made, I have to say beetroot thoran is my favorite (my hubby’s favorite is green bean thoran – I’ll have to share a recipe for that on the blog some time!).
-For now though, give my beet thoran a try!
+I learned how to cook thoran after marrying my husband, Roby, whose family is from Kerala, and now it’s my favorite way to cook veggies.
+Out of all the thoran I’ve tried/made, I have to say beetroot thoran is my favorite (my hubby’s favorite is green bean thoran).
+Let me know what you think of this beet thoran!

 - 1 tablespoon minced garlic

 - 1 green chili minced (2-3 if you like it spicy)

 - ¼ teaspoon cayenne optional

 - Salt to taste

 - Dump the grated beets, onion, garlic, curry leaves, grated coconut and green chili into a bowl and mix.

 - Heat coconut oil in a pan over medium heat and add mustard seeds.

 - When the mustard seeds begin to splutter, add the beet mixture, turmeric, cayenne and salt and mix well.